sabdelkhaliq/reactnd-project-would-you-rather/README.md

 ## Description

-Would You Rather is a simple game that that poses a dilemma in the form of a question beginning with "would you rather".
+Would You Rather is a simple game that poses a dilemma in the form of a question beginning with "would you rather".
 The app allows  a user to share one or more would you rather questions with his friends and check the voting results of them.

 ## Installation